sinch/sinch-sdk-java/examples/tutorials/voice/handle-incoming-call/README.md

 ### Starting server locally

-Compile and run the application as server onto you localhost.
+Compile and run the application as server on your localhost.
 ```bash
 mvn spring-boot:run
 ```